- Academic Calendar Committee, 18.104.22.168

-In cases of dispute with respect to procedures or decisions of the IBC, appeals may be made to the Office of the Provost for cases requiring intervention for problem resolution.
+In cases of dispute with respect to procedures or decisions of the IBC, appeals may be made to the Office of the Provost and Senior Vice President for Academic Affairs for cases requiring intervention for problem resolution.

-The IBC Chairperson is appointed by the provost.
+The IBC Chairperson is appointed by the provost & senior vice president for academic affairs.
 Half of the IBC members are appointed by the provost and the other half of the IBC members are appointed by the IBC Chairperson after consultation with the College Biosafety Officer and the provost or provost’s designee.
 The IBC shall have at least three members with expertise in general issues of laboratory biosafety, use of infectious materials, and nucleic acid technology.
 Individuals on the IBC include at least one faculty member with expertise in each of the following areas: transgenic plants, transgenic animals or gene therapy in animals, viral pathogens and vectors, microbial pathogens, biotoxins, and biotechnology.
 In addition, the IBC shall include at least one laboratory staff member, two members from the local community not otherwise affiliated with the College, the College’s Biosafety Officer, and an executive secretary.
 Others may be invited to serve with the approval of the provost or provost’s designee when their expertise is required.

 Collectively, the membership of the committee should include: